Based on 2 Chronicles 9:1-12

 2 Chron.
 9:1–12

 9:1 When the queen of Sheba heard about Solomon, she came to challenge him with difficult questions.
 She arrived in Jerusalem with a great display of pomp, bringing with her camels carrying spices, a very large quantity of gold, and precious gems.
 She visited Solomon and discussed with him everything that was on her mind.
 2Solomon answered all her questions; there was no question too complex for the king.
 3When the queen of Sheba saw for herself Solomon’s wisdom, the palace he had built, 4the food in his banquet hall, his servants and attendants in their robes, his cupbearers in their robes, and his burnt sacrifices which he presented in the Lord’s temple, she was amazed.
 5She said to the king, “The report I heard in my own country about your wise sayings and insight was true!
 6I did not believe these things until I came and saw them with my own eyes.
 Indeed, I didn’t hear even half the story!
 Your wisdom surpasses what was reported to me.
 7Your attendants, who stand before you at all times and hear your wise sayings, are truly happy!
-8May the Lord your God be praised because he favored you by placing you on his throne as the one ruling on his behalf!
+8May the Lord your God be praised because he favored you by placing you on his throne as the one ruling on his behalf.
 Because of your God’s love for Israel and his lasting commitment to them, he made you king over them so you could make just and right decisions.”
 9She gave the king 120 talents of gold and a very large quantity of spices and precious gems.
 The quantity of spices the queen of Sheba gave King Solomon has never been matched.
 10(Huram’s servants, aided by Solomon’s servants, brought gold from Ophir, as well as fine timber and precious gems.
 11With the timber the king made steps for the Lord’s temple and royal palace as well as stringed instruments for the musicians.
-No one had seen anything like them in the land of Judah prior to that. ) 12King Solomon gave the queen of Sheba everything she requested, more than what she had brought him.
+No one had seen anything like them in the land of Judah before that.)
+12King Solomon gave the queen of Sheba everything she requested, more than what she had brought him.
 Then she left and returned to her homeland with her attendants.(NET Bible)

 79:1 A psalm of Asaph.